-First and foremost, I’ve created Dialed In Men to pass along the things I’ve learned to my son so that he has resources to navigate our ever-changing world.
+First and foremost, I’ve created Dialed In Men to pass along the things I’ve learned to my sons so that they have the resources to navigate our ever-changing world.

-The ultimate goal is an ever-growing, scientifically-based blueprint for him to have health, wealth and success — and for this site to be a resource for him if anything ever happened to us.
+The ultimate goal is an ever-growing, scientifically-based blueprint for them to optimize health, wealth and success — and for this site to be a resource for them if anything ever happened to us.

 Fortunately for you, much of this advice is broadly applicable to all men.

 If you’re ready to level up your life, you’ve come to the right place.

 We’re focused on giving men the resources to improve and the tactics to put those resources into action.

 In the summer of 2016, my life changed forever.

 My wife, Alaina (she writes here, too) and I welcomed our first child into the world, a baby boy.